 Whether for business, research, or pleasure, learning Arabic as a foreign language has seen a rise in popularity over the years and at one point had the fastest-growing foreign language class enrollment in the United States.

 With over 350 million speakers, Arabic is the fifth most commonly spoken language in the world and is the official or co-official language of 24 countries.
 It is also a popular second language in several others.
 Learning Arabic is an educational investment that will help you with whatever path you may take; governments, newspapers, NGOs, and businesses worldwide are constantly looking for educated Arabic speakers for work in their local and international offices.
 It is one of the six official languages of the United Nations.

-After making the decision to study Arabic, the fledgeling student is faced with a myriad of different decisions: literary or colloquial Arabic?
+After deciding to study Arabic, the fledgling student faces a myriad of decisions: literary or colloquial Arabic?
 If a dialect, which dialect?
 If literary, classical or modern?
 And what’s the difference between them all anyways?

 Modern Standard Arabic

 Modern Standard Arabic (MSA) was developed in the early 19th century in order to create a language that all Arabic speakers, regardless of country of origin, could understand.
 Today, MSA is used for official and professional purposes, such as government, journalism, literature, and scientific research.
 However, there are no native speakers — it is not spoken at home or in the streets, and it is only taught in school as a formal version of Arabic.
 Some Arabic-speakers cannot speak it at all, especially if they are uneducated.